zm711/NeuralAnalysis/README.md

 Finally, to save a bunch of different values of an analysis use the `save_analysis` method.
 This take the parameter `title` which can be used if you plan to save multiple iterations.
 You would then use the same `title` when using the `get_files` method.
 The save will occur in the pyanalysis folder and so look there when prompted in `get_files`.
 Always save the analysis at least once (space permitting) to allow you to quickly recollect old data like the `labels`, `depth`, etc. These values can always be written over if you change analysis, but it is helpful to reload these values.

-### The /__repr/__
+### The \_\_repr\_\_
-Since *in vivo* analysis often involves working with multiple files I provide a __repr__ which provides some helpful information.
+Since *in vivo* analysis often involves working with multiple files I provide a \_\_repr\_\_ which provides some helpful information.
 It will print the `filename` stored in the instance of the class.
 Then it will store the attributes currently stored within the class, which can help for pulling out values for *post-hoc* and then finally it will print a list of the methods in the class.
 In case the way I spelled a method seems confusing this will print out the spelling etc of the methods.

 ```python